Love to Love You Baby (song)

 "Love to Love You Baby" is a song by American singer Donna Summer from her second studio album, Love to Love You Baby (1975).
 Produced by Pete Bellotte, and written by Italian musician Giorgio Moroder, Summer, and Bellotte, the song was first released as a single in the Netherlands in June 1975 as "Love to Love You" and then released worldwide in November 1975 as "Love to Love You Baby".
 It became one of the first disco hits to be released in an extended form.

-The Rock and Roll Hall of Fame named it one of the 500 Songs That Shaped Rock and Roll, Summer's only selection on this list.
+The Rock and Roll Hall of Fame named it one of the 500 Songs That Shaped Rock and Roll.

 Background

 By 1975, Donna Summer had been living in Germany for eight years and had participated in several musical theatre shows.
 She had released the 1974 album Lady of the Night in The Netherlands, written by Giorgio Moroder and Pete Bellotte and produced by Bellotte, which had given her a couple of hit singles.
 She was still a complete unknown in her home country when she suggested the lyric "Love to Love You Baby" to Moroder in 1975.
 He turned the lyric into a full disco song and asked Summer to record it.
 The full lyrics were somewhat explicit, and at first, Summer said she would only record it as a demo to give to someone else.
 However, Summer's erotic moans and groans impressed Moroder so much that he persuaded her to release it as her own song, and "Love to Love You" became a moderate hit in the Netherlands.

 In an interview in 1976, Summer responded to a number of questions that she claimed she'd been asked about the process of recording the song: "Everyone's asking, 'Were you alone in the studio?'
 Yes, I was alone in the studio.
 'Did you touch yourself?'
 Yes, well, actually I had my hand on my knee.
 'Did you fantasize on anything?'
 Yes, on my handsome boyfriend Peter."

 A tape of the song was sent to Casablanca Records president Neil Bogart in the US, and he played it at a party at his home.
 Impressed with the track, Bogart continued to play it over and over all night.
-He later contacted Moroder and suggested that he make the track longer - possibly as long as 20 minutes.
+He later contacted Moroder and suggested that he make the track longer — possibly as long as 20 minutes.
 However, Summer again had reservations; she was not sure of all of the lyrics.
 Nevertheless, she imagined herself as an actress (namely Marilyn Monroe) playing the part of someone in sexual ecstasy.
 The studio lights were dimmed so that Summer was more or less in complete darkness as she lay on the floor.

 The final recording lasted over 16 minutes, and according to the BBC, contained 23 "orgasms".
 By that point, the song was renamed "Love to Love You Baby".
 It took up the entire first side of the album of the same name, and edited versions were also found on 7" vinyl.